bdanklin/remedy/docs/static/Events.md

 how it can be improved, please feel free to voice your opinion.

 ### Shard
-Every shard in the Nostrum application is ran as its own process.
+Every shard in the Remedy application is ran as its own process.
 These shards are all run under the same supervisor.
 As part of the setup for each shard, it creates its own producer under a supervisor.